Single Leg Dead Lift for a More Powerful Swing

 Notice the leg in line with the torso.

 If the difficulty of this drill does not improve after a few sessions, some underlying physical issues may be in need to addressing.
-Things like hip range of motion and strength, abdominal strength for pelvic stability, or rotational strength along the spine to help stabilize during the movement.
+Things like hip range of motion and strength – working through dedicated hip mobility drills for lower body rotation can directly address these foundational weaknesses – developing targeted hip stability exercises can address these foundational weaknesses – abdominal strength for pelvic stability, or rotational strength along the spine – where the thoracic spine role in rotary stability becomes especially critical – to help stabilize during the movement.
 Many areas must display great strength and balance during the move.
 Master this move to see better rotary control in your golf swing.
+From there, developing pelvic rotation and downswing sequencing is the natural next step in translating that rotary strength into a more powerful, efficient swing.

 If you try these exercises and you find them to be too challenging or uncomfortable, do not continue, until you have consulted with your physician.
 All exercises for golf should be customized to your needs after a proper evaluation.